Warehouse Design Consultancy

 - Implementation timing.

-If you are considering transferring to a new facility our warehouse design consultants can help you determine the most suitable size.
+If you are considering transferring to a new facility our consultants can help you determine the most suitable size.
 The team will consider the business’s forecasts and growth projections along with storage and order picking requirements, and calculate the most suitable facility size.

 In addition to facility sizing, there are many other considerations for new facilities that our consultants can also advise you on including location, location costs, proximity to parcel hubs, local employment levels and impact to transport costs.

 Equipment selection is a key element of efficient warehouse design.
 There are a plethora of storage and material handling equipment options in the market and they need to be selected with consideration to capital investment, operating cost, service efficiency and safety.

 As part of undertaking a layout design, our warehouse consultants will consider all possible storage and handling equipment options, within budget constraints, and determine the best combination along with any benefits that automation may bring.
 Through experience in the market, and our network of contacts, our consultants are also able to identify the best equipment suppliers and assemble the most competitive quotes.

 The efficiency of a warehouse layout needs to be matched by the efficiency of the operating processes followed by personnel.
 Our warehouse consultants are able to generate full and detailed Standard Operating Procedures (SOPs) for any warehouse operation.

 The SOPs our consultants can produce will cover all warehouse activities including putaway, replenishment, pick-face control, order picking, damaged goods control, returns, marshalling and perpetual inventory checks.
 The SOPs will be set out in an Operations Process Manual and will include proformas for periodic auditing of process adherence and effectiveness.